-Dansk Krisekorps A/S is a nationwide company with more than 500 associated psychologists, owned by the psychologists Mette Nayberg and Morten Holler
+Dansk Krisekorps A/S is a nationwide company with more than 500 associated psychologists.

 Dansk Krisekorps currently provide acute crisis counselling, psychological consultation, short-term therapy and help for handling stress.
 We facilitate communication in crisis situations, and step in as consultants when developing contingency plans.
 We organize courses in psychological first-aid, and are called upon when groups or departments experience conflicts and difficulties cooperating.
 We solve consultancy tasks for private companies as well as public organizations.